 As a general rule, the chargeable income for social security charges in Italy is equal to the corresponding base for income tax purposes.
 Hence, any compensation that is subject to tax as employment income would generally also be subject to social security charges.

-In addition, a special social security exemption applies, subject to certain conditions being met, with respect to employment income deriving from certain equity-settled awards extended to selected executives.13 Based on black letter law, and in the absence of any official clarification on this point by the competent authorities, this exemption should apply only to employees, and not to quasi-employees such as directors.
+In addition, a special social security exemption applies, subject to certain conditions being met, with respect to employment income deriving from certain equity-settled awards extended to selected executives.13 Based on black letter law, and in the absence of any official clarification on this point by the competent authorities, this exemption should apply only to executives that are qualified as employees, and not to quasi-employees such as directors.

 iii Tax deductibility for employers